Como Park Zoo and Conservatory: Art at Como Zoo

 A new Polar bear exhibit was finished in 2010.
 The two twin Polar bear brothers (Buzz and Neil) returned from their temporary stay in Canada.
 The exhibit includes a shallow and deep pool plus a middle room.
 It also has a back room where the Polar bears can choose to stay in the AC.
 A new seal and sea lion exhibit with two pools was completed in 2021.

 Casey the Gorilla

 On May 13, 1994, Casey a 400-pound gorilla, scaled the wall of his enclosure and wandered free around the zoo for 45 minutes.
 Visitors were ushered to safety as zoo staff shot Casey with a tranquilizer and returned him to his enclosure.
-This resulted in the zoo building a temporary slanted wall around the enclosure to keep this from happening again and the zoo is planning on building a new area for the gorillas making it safer and impossible to escape from.
+This resulted in the zoo building a temporary slanted wall around the enclosure to keep this from happening again.
 The zoo opened a new exhibit in 2013 called Gorilla Forest.
 Casey was moved to the Audubon Zoo in New Orleans.